 I can't claim to know all sides -- but I do know that there are an awful lot of people in youth sports that say nasty things about other people to make themselves feel better.

-I witnessed it in the locker room just last week.
+As referenced, I witnessed it in the locker room just last week.

 But to falsely declare that the "new" team is far superior, or claim that other kids tried out there but weren't good enough, or say that all of your former teammates suck -- while they're sitting right there in the room -- is so unscrupulous.